No Comments

 Transforming the Street

-We begin the makeover treatment with a community workshop, facilitated by the Community Design Center, that engages neighbors and other stakeholders.
+We begin the makeover treatment with a community workshop, that engages neighbors and other stakeholders.
 We listen to their experiences and ideas, and together we re-imagine a vibrant space that’s designed for people.
 Using the input from this workshop, the Stantec design team creates an illustration of temporary improvements that could be made.

 The next step is for the community to bring this design to life.
 Neighbors come together for an on-street event that transforms the intersection.
 We utilize equipment from HealthiKids’ “traffic calming library”, street painting, and other creative “placemaking” elements.
 There is community building, food, music and joy.
 (Watch the short films below to experience the magic of the day!)